- Chart

 Total Addressable Market (TAM)

-The global agriculture equipment market is projected to reach hundreds of billions of USD.
-Deere & Company is well-positioned to capture a significant portion of this TAM through its diversified product portfolio and technological advancements.
+The global TAM for agricultural machinery and construction equipment is substantial, estimated to be in the hundreds of billions of dollars annually.
+Deere is well-positioned to capture a significant portion of this TAM through its diversified product portfolio, technological leadership, and global reach.

 Upturn SWOT Analysis